ymolists/website/src/routes/docs/quickstart/python.md

 - Introduce you to prebuilds
 - Demonstrate the benefits of ephemeral development environments

-For simplicity we use a GitHub template, but Gitpod works similiarly with GitLab and Bitbucket.
+For simplicity we use a GitHub template, but Gitpod works similarly with GitLab and Bitbucket.

 ### Step 1: Clone Git repository